savantly-net/s3-notify/README.md

 - Prefix matching by command line option, or provide a list of prefixes in an external file
 - Regex pattern matching on the key
+- Option to skip S3 validation [sends a notification without validation the object/key exists in S3 first]

 ## Example